 The assessment evaluates uncertainty in terms of alternative model structures and addresses uncertainty in data and observations, with critical uncertainties represented across the sensitivity analyses.
 This meets SG80.
 The Scientific Committee reviewed these uncertainties (different model options) carefully and established an uncertainty grid with different weighting for the different growth model options (see 1.1.1); this grid was used to set out median and 10% and 90% estimates of parameter values and stock status relative to various reference points (see Table BET-2).
-The Scientific Committee also estimate the probabilities that the biomass is below the LRP and that F is above $F{MSY}$ (see 1.1.1).
-However, quantitative probabilistic figures quoted in the stock assessment and SC reports do not capture the full range of uncertainty in the stock assessment; and averaging outputs across models with different structural assumptions is not an appropriate way to estimate uncertainty.
-On this basis, SG100 is not met.
+The Scientific Committee also estimate the probabilities that the biomass is below the LRP and that F is above F{MSY} (see 1.1.1).
+The main problem with this approach is that the quantitative probabilistic figures quoted in the stock assessment and SC reports do not capture the full range of uncertainty in the stock assessment and the treatment of different model is difficult to interpret probabilistic.
+Nevertheless, consistent with scoring elsewhere, the intent is to use the reported probabilities in risk-based decision-making.
+On this basis, SG100 is met.